Puppala-Deepika/ChessApplication/README.md

 We need to use real time database for this app .
 Because while playing the game , the state will be constantly changing and it should be proccessed in real time.

+All the simultaneous cases like
+1. Simultaneous game requests to same user from different users.
+2. The game requests sent by same user are accepted by different users . and all other simultaneous cases are also handled.

 Technologies :-

 FireBase ---- Real time database used.